-Assistant Principal, Learning and Teaching I joined Nishkam High School in 2015 as Faculty Leader of Humanities and Subject Leader of Geography, before being appointed Assistant Principal in May 2021.
-My role involves supporting the Vice Principal in executing the whole school vision for learning and teaching; every child can and will achieve.
-My primary focus is Key Stage 3, where I am responsible for curriculum review and monitoring, in addition to assessment, data and reporting.
+Assistant Principal Learning and Teaching, joined Nishkam High School in 2015 as Faculty Leader of Humanities and Subject Leader of Geography, before being appointed Assistant Principal in May 2021.

+His role involves supporting the Vice Principal in executing the whole school vision for learning and teaching; every child can and will achieve.
+His primary focus is Key Stage 3, where he is responsible for curriculum review and monitoring, in addition to assessment, data and reporting.

-I completed my PGDipEd in Secondary Geography at the University of Birmingham, having secured degrees in Geography (BSc with honours) and Air Pollution Management and Control (MSc) from the same institution.
-During my second year of teaching, I completed an MA in Teaching Studies, which focused on the role of pupil voice in curriculum design.
+Paul completed his PGDipEd in Secondary Geography at the University of Birmingham, having secured degrees in Geography (BSc with honours) and Air Pollution Management and Control (MSc) from the same institution.
+During his second year of teaching, he completed an MA in Teaching Studies, which focused on the role of pupil voice in curriculum design.

-I strongly believe in the transformative power of education as a driver of social mobility and feel that Nishkam High School is ideally placed to nurture global citizens, through our 'faith inspired, virtues led' approach.
+Paul strongly believes in the transformative power of education as a driver of social mobility and feels that Nishkam High School is ideally placed to nurture global citizens, through our 'faith inspired, virtues led' approach.